websauna/websauna/docs/source/narrative/deployment/providers/amazon.rst

 For real production usage choose at least *t2.small*.
 You can also run on *t2.micro*, but do not expect stellar performance.

-On the instance review page, edit security groups and make sure HTTP and HTTPS are enabled.
+On the instance review page, edit security groups and make sure you enable

+* HTTP

+* HTTPS

+* ICMP - all ports (includes ping, others)

 .. image:: images/amazon3.png
     :width: 640px